The Golden Path (TV series): Climax

 Meanwhile, Kaida began to recover from his mental instability, and this meant that Kaida is about to tell the truth about Jinfeng's murder years ago.
 Kaijie, determined to not let the truth get out, attempted to compromise Kaida's mental state, so that the truth never comes out.
 However, when Kaida was involved in a car accident, he finally told Jinlong the truth.
 Devastated by the news, and determined to exact revenge, Jinlong took up an earlier offer by a Triad elder to become the head of the Triads, thus paving the way for a showdown between Jinlong and Kaijie.
 This showdown cost Jinlong sight in his right eye, and also the life of Bak Kut Girl (whom he had just married), who had always vowed to be alongside Jinlong at all times, even following him into the Triads.
 6 months later, Jinlong found out that Kaijie had killed Bak Kut Girl in cold blood, and left her body to decompose in the woods.
 Lin Fei told Kaijie that she knew the truth behind Jinfeng's murder, and that Kaijie married her only for money.
 She contemplated suicide, only to learn that she was pregnant with Kaijie's child.

 Jinlong confronted Kaijie (who had quit from the police force and become a lawyer) in an old warehouse, where Kaida and Kaiqi were also present.
 Under the persuasion of Kaida and Kaiqi, Jinlong decided not to kill Kaijie.
 Jinlong later collected Bak Kut Girl's ashes, scattered them over the ocean, and then committed suicide (ironically, in the same manner that Jinlong's father, Ah Jin, did when he was surrounded by police years ago).
 As for Kaijie, his criminal deeds were discovered by the police (through a handwritten note found on Bak Kut Girl's body linking him to her murder), thus forcing him to flee from the country.

 2006

 Three years later, Xiao-gu, mindful of the predicaments her children have ended up in, decided to sell all her businesses, donate the proceeds to charity, and restart Happy Restaurant at another place.
 Kaiqi now has a daughter, and Kaida returned to work at the hospital.

-While all family members began their new phase of life, Kaijie, still fleeing from the law, called his mother for the last time, moments before he was killed by an unknown assassin (disguised as a bellboy) at a hotel.
-Just before the end credits, Lin Fei was seen with a young boy, most probably the child she had with Kaijie.
+While all family members began their new phase of life, Kaijie, still fleeing from the law, called his mother for the last time, moments before he was killed by an assassin (disguised as a bellboy) at a hotel.
+Lin Fei was seen at the beach with a young boy, most probably the child she had with Kaijie, while she ended a phone call regarding a business transaction, hinting that she was the one who hired the assassin.

-CD/DVD release
+Release

-The Golden Path was released on CD/DVD in 2008 and is sold at some TS Stores Outlets -.
+The Golden Path was released on CD/DVD in 2008.

+Reception

-Viewership Rating
+Viewership

 This drama serial had recorded the highest viewership rating for Year 2007.